catalyst-cooperative/pudl-archiver/README.md

 2. Subclass the `AbstractDatasetArchiver` to create an archiver class for your dataset - e.g., `NrelAtbArchiver` or `PhmsaGasArchiver`.
 3. Define the `name` of your dataset to be the shorthand code you defined in Step 1 (e.g., `eia860`).
-This should match the name you used for the dictionary key in the source dictionary.
+This should match the name you used for the dictionary key in the metadata sources dictionary.

 #### Defining `get_resources`

-`get_resources()` is the core method required for every archiver - it should identify every link or API call required to download all the required data, and yield a series of awaitables that will download each partition of the data, matching the partitions you defined in step 1 (e.g., one file per year).
+`get_resources()` is the core method required for every archiver - it should identify every link or API call needed to download all the data, and yield a series of awaitables that will download each partition of the data.
+These partitions should match the partitions you defined in step 1 (e.g., one file per year).
 The content of this method will vary depending on the format and accessibility of the dataset that you are archiving, but typically tends to follow one of the following patterns:

 * Yields an awaitable downloading a single known link (see `archivers.eia.eia_bulk_elec.py`)
 * Gets all of the links on a page, identifies relevant links using a regex pattern, and